Hara Prasad Shastri: Early life

-Hara Prasad Shastri was born in Kumira village in Khulna, Bengal (now in Bangladesh) to a family that hailed from Naihati in North 24 Parganas of the present day West Bengal.
+Hara Prasad Shastri was born in Kumira village in Khulna District, Bengal (now in Bangladesh) to a family that hailed from Naihati in North 24 Parganas of the present day West Bengal.
 The family name was Bhattacharya, a common Bengali Brahmin surname.

 Shastri studied at the village school initially and then at Sanskrit College and Presidency College in Calcutta (now Kolkata).
-While in Calcutta, he stayed with the noted Bengali scholar and social reformer, Ishwar Chandra Vidyasagar, who was a friend of Shastri's older brother Nandakumar Nyayachunchu.
+While in Calcutta, he stayed with the noted Bengali scholar and social reformer Ishwar Chandra Vidyasagar, who was a friend of Shastri's older brother Nandakumar Nyayachunchu.

-Shastri passed entrance (school-leaving) examination in 1871, First Arts, the undergraduate degree, in 1873, received a BA in 1876 and Honours in Sanskrit in 1877.
+Shastri passed entrance (school-leaving) examination in 1871, First Arts, the undergraduate degree, in 1873, received a BA in 1876, and Honours in Sanskrit in 1877.
 Later, he was conferred the title of Shastri when he received a MA degree.
 The Shastri title was conferred on those who secured a first class (highest grade) and he was the only student in his batch (class) to do so.
 He then joined Hare School as a teacher in 1878.

 Professional career

-Hara Prasad Shastri held numerous positions.
+Shastri held numerous positions.
 He became a professor at the Sanskrit College in 1883.
 At the same time, he worked as an Assistant Translator with the Bengal government.
 Between 1886 and 1894, besides teaching at the Sanskrit College, he was the Librarian of the Bengal Library.
-In 1895 he headed the Sanskrit department at Presidency College.
+In 1895, he headed the Sanskrit department at Presidency College.

-During the winter 1898-99 he assisted Dr. Cecil Bendall during research in Nepal, collecting information from the private Durbar Library of the Rana Prime Minister Bir Shumsher Jung Bahadur Rana, and the total registration of manuscripts was later published as A Catalogue of Palm-Leaf and selected Paper Manuscripts belonging to the Durbar Library, Nepal (Calcutta 1905) with a historical introduction by Cecil Bendall (including the description of Gopal Raj Vamshavali).
+During the winter 1898–99, he assisted Dr. Cecil Bendall during research in Nepal, collecting information from the private Durbar Library of the Rana Prime Minister Bir Shumsher Jung Bahadur Rana, and the total registration of manuscripts was later published as A Catalogue of Palm-Leaf and selected Paper Manuscripts belonging to the Durbar Library, Nepal (Calcutta 1905) with a historical introduction by Cecil Bendall (including the description of Gopal Raj Vamshavali).